 The park is closed, but the heads were moved a few miles to the contractor's farm on Fenton Mill Road in Croaker, Virginia.
 From I-64 take exit 231-B to Rte 607, then right onto Fenton Mill Road.
 The heads are just a few hundred yards down the road, in a field.
 In winter you can see them through the trees from the westbound lanes of I-64 near milepost 232.[Bill L., 01/07/2014]

 We've spoken with the contractor, who helped build the attraction.
 He hopes to find a buyer who will take all the heads, move them somewhere nearby, and reopen the park.
-One couple, he said, recently asked if they could be married next to the Lincoln head.
+One couple, he said, recently asked if they could be married next to the Lincoln head, but the contractor had to refuse -- as he refuses all requests to get near the heads -- because he's not a licensed tourist attraction.

 This park is amazing, but it is CLOSING FOREVER on September 30, 2010.[Alphonse, 09/15/2010]